 - 1. Caution should be taken in handling the implants.
 Damage to the implants may affect their performance. - 2.
 Extreme caution should be used around the spinal cord and nerve roots.
-Damage to the nerves will cause loss of neurological function. - 3.
+Damage to the nerves will cause loss of neurological functions. - 3.
 Breakage, slippage, or misuse of instruments or implant components may cause injury to the patient or operative personnel. - 4.
 Whenever possible or necessary, an imaging system should be utilized to facilitate surgery. - 5.
-Proper size selection is critical.
-Incorrectly sizing may cause nerve damage, hemorrhage, or other possible adverse events listed in this package insert. - 6.
-Ensure that plate spikes are securely fixated into bone. - 7.
-Do not rely solely on markings or color coding on the implants. - 8.
-Caution should be taken not to over-tighten implants, instruments, and interfaces between implants and instruments. - 9.
-Before closing the soft tissue, all screws or locking/securing mechanisms should be tightened.
-Recheck the tightness of all components after finishing to ensure that none loosened during the tightening of other components. - 10.
+Caution should be taken not to overtighten implants, instruments, and interfaces between implants and instruments. - 6.
+Before closing the soft tissue, all locking/securing mechanisms should be tightened.
+Recheck the tightness of all components after finishing to ensure that none loosened during the tightening of other components. - 7.
 Implants should not be reused under any circumstances.